Tanzania denies hiding information on suspected Ebola cases

-DAR ES SALAAM (Reuters) - Tanzania denied on Thursday it was withholding information from the World Health Organisation (WHO) on suspected cases of Ebola, saying it was not hiding any outbreak of the deadly disease in the country.
+DAR ES SALAAM, Oct 3 (Reuters) - Tanzania denied on Thursday it was withholding information from the World Health Organisation (WHO) on suspected cases of Ebola, saying it was not hiding any outbreak of the deadly disease in the country.

 “Ebola is known as a fast-spreading disease, whose impact can be felt globally.
 This is not a disease that the Tanzanian government can hide,” Tanzania health minister Ummy Mwalimu told journalists in commercial capital Dar es Salaam.